garyrussell/message-stream-processing/README.md

 # Message Stream Processing

-Demo of how to take messages in as a stream and then route them, based on information in the payload, to different sinks/consumers.
+This demo shows how to process, enrich and route messages to different sinks.

-Also demonstrated is messages transformation and enrichment.